 While it comes with a three part campaign and multiplayer, the meat is the huge editor that gives creators countless tools and assets with which they can craft their own worlds.
 As it allows for anything from persistent multiplayer campaigns to military operations to be created it has birthed some of the most popular PC games ever, including DayZ and PlayerUnknown Battlegrounds.

 There’s plenty of room for silliness, too.
-Bohemia Interactive created Arma 3 Karts out of an April Fools gag, while users have been building skate parks, Superman mods, and even a dinosaur or two.
+Bohemia Interactive created Karts as part of an Arma 3 April Fools gag, while users have been building skate parks, Superman mods, and even a dinosaur or two.

 Just Cause 3 is ridiculous.
 Sure, it has the trappings of the modern open-world shooter – killing dudes, driving around, ploughing through hundreds of missions – but that’s not what makes Just Cause 3 sparkle.